Can you sing better without tonsils? ( How? )

 Your main goal after getting a tonsillectomy is not to force your voice in any shape or form.
 While most singers will not sing for a couple of weeks after the surgery in order to let the body heal itself, on the other hand, there are singers who do not want to miss out and use vocal exercises before they can actually sing.
 The problem is that even simple vocal exercises will be rather difficult to practice after the surgery.

 Do not worry if you can not practice singing for a couple of weeks, nothing will happen to your voice.
-In case that you still want to use some vocal exercise after the surgery then my recommendation is to use exercises that are easy to do and do not put a lot of pressure on your throat, like humming.
+In case you still want to use some vocal exercises after the surgery then my recommendation is to use exercises that are easy to do and do not put a lot of pressure on your throat, like humming.